exasol/row-level-security-lua/doc/user_guide/user_guide.md

 ### Installing the Administration Scripts

-RLS provides functions that make com.exasol.rls.administration of RLS more user-friendly.
+RLS provides functions that make administration of RLS more user-friendly.

 **Important:** all the scripts must be created in the same schema as the tables that you plan to protect with row-level-security.

-To install the com.exasol.rls.administration scripts, run the SQL batch file `com.exasol.rls.administration-sql-scripts-<last-version>.sql`.
+To install the administration scripts, run the SQL batch file `com.exasol.rls.administration-sql-scripts-<last-version>.sql`.

 ### Role-based security